 Instead of kennels or cages, our cats and dogs spend their days in spacious rooms complete with comfortable furniture and plenty of room to interact with visitors.
 Our canine companions also have access to an indoor play area where they can spend time playing off-leash, making new canine friends and training with volunteers and staff.
 This center also has a grooming area and area outside for walks.

 This is an innovative and new way to house animals in shelters while they wait for homes.
-Since our center has been open, we have never seen our adoptable dogs happier.
+Since our cage-free center has been open, we have never seen our animals happier.
 This isn’t the first time C.A.R.E. has been on the forefront of new shelter techniques.
 We were the first No-Kill rescue in the region and the first to promote early spay and neuter.
-With your support we can continue to work towards new ways to make our shelter animals feel more comfortable and happy, increase the number of families who are adopting, reduce the number of animals who are put to sleep in shelters, educate the public and ultimately make life better for all animals in Southwest Missouri!
+With your support we can continue to work toward new ways to make our shelter animals feel more comfortable and happy, increase the number of families who are adopting, reduce the number of animals who are put to sleep in shelters, educate the public and ultimately make life better for all animals in southwest Missouri!

 Nestled in Aurora's countryside, C.A.R.E.'s sanctuary provides life saving rehabilitation and lifetime care to all types of animals.
 Each animal is unique in the time and care required to heal from lives of neglect, abuse or injuries.
 No matter their history, our sanctuary gives these animals the freedom and quality of life they deserve.
 We provide a loving environment for elderly animals who have lost their homes through our hospice program, and we accommodate animals with special needs where elsewhere they may be deemed unadaptable.
 We have a feline Leukemia cabin, and we are consistently taking in animals in medical emergency situations.
 The sanctuary is a peaceful place where transformations happen when animals realize they are safe and loved.